PaulDuvall/owasp_llm_top10/docs/llm01_prompt_injection/blog_post.md

 ## Appendix: Setting Up AWS Access

-To use this framework, you need AWS access for secure secret storage.
+To use this framework **with a real LLM**, you need AWS access for secure secret storage.
 Here’s how to set it up:

 1. **Create an AWS Account**
    - [Sign up for AWS](https://aws.amazon.com/) if you don’t have an account.